catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Declare a ListOfCharts function and export it by default.

 - [ ] Inside the function declare a state for the clickedChartType variable, initialised to "".

-- [ ] Declare an array "chartarray" containing objects with the keys "type", "mode" and "name".

-  - The "type" key has for value a string corresponding to the name of the type of chart (e.g. "scatter", "bar").
-  - The "mode" key has for value a string corresponding to the name of the type of plotting mode (e.g. "lines", "markers", "lines+markers").
-  - The "name" key has for value a string corresponding to the name of the associated picture.

 - [ ] Write a StyledDiv component which styles a div element using styled, with the display set to "flex", the flex-direction set to "row", the flex-wrap set to "wrap" and the justify-content set to "space-around".